subsquid/docs/docs/deployments-two-release-notes.md

 Now let's walk through our new workflow with a common example!

 Let's start with the first developer on the team deploying a squid called `ethprice` into a slot of our choosing `4f5sfc`.
-Here's the (shortened) manifest file they configure
+Here's the (shortened) manifest file they configure:

 ```bash
 ...